-HRSD has agreed to a fifth amendment to its ongoing federal consent decree with the United States Environmental Protection Agency ("USEPA") and the Commonwealth of Virginia ("Commonwealth").
-The fifth amendment is expected to be lodged with the federal court in late 2020 and entered by the court in early 2021.
-The fifth amendment includes a schedule for wastewater system improvements that accommodates the SWIFT program.
-That schedule requires that HRSD implement \$200 million worth of sewer overflow control projects between 2020 and 2030 and then another \$200 million in sewer overflow control projects between 2030 and 2040.
-These two sets of projects reflect further priority system improvements that HRSD is to implement along with the Project.
-The fifth amendment gives HRSD until 2032 to complete the SWIFT program.
-Finally, the fifth amendment provides that if HRSD does not fully implement the Project or delays full implementation past 2032 then EPA can require HRSD to accelerate some or all of the second group (\$200 million worth) of sewer overflow control projects to offset the avoided investment in the SWIFT program.
+The Amended Consent Decree includes a schedule for wastewater system improvements that expressly accommodates HRSD's SWIFT program.
+That schedule requires that HRSD implement \$200 million worth of High Priority Project sewer overflow control projects between 2020 and 2030 and then another \$200 million in sewer overflow control projects between 2030 and 2040.
+These two sets of projects reflect further priority system improvements that HRSD is to implement along with the SWIFT project.
+The Amended Consent Decree gives HRSD until 2032 to invest \$1.1 billion in the SWIFT program.
+Finally, the Amended Consent Decree provides that if HRSD will not make the full \$1.1 billion investment in the SWIFT Project by 2032 then EPA can require HRSD to accelerate some or all of the second group (\$200 million worth) of High Priority sewer overflow control projects to offset the avoided investment in the SWIFT program.